spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 As described in the previous step, AstroDrizzle creates a single multi-filter detector-level drizzle-combined image for source identification and one or more detector/filter-level drizzle-combined images (depending on which filters were used in the dataset) for photometry.
 The same set of sources identified in the multi-filter detection image is used to measure photometry for each filter.
-We use method to maximize the signal across all available wavelengths at the source detection stage, thus providing photometry with the best quality source list across all available input filters.
+We use this method to maximize the signal across all available wavelengths at the source detection stage, thus providing photometry with the best quality source list across all available input filters.